QuantumCores/TenXEmpires/.ai/endpoints/post-games-implementation-plan.md

 - Service `IGameService.CreateGameAsync(command, idempotencyKey)`:
   - Validate map exists by code (or default map) and schema accepted.
   - Create `Game` row with `rng_seed`, `rng_version`, `map_schema_version`, `status='active'`.
-  - Create `Participants`: human (userId) and AI.
+  - Create `Participants`: human (userId, displayName from request or default "Player") and AI (generated name like "Charlemagne", "Cyrus the Great", etc.).
   - Seed deterministic starting `Cities` and `Units` for both sides.
   - Set `active_participant_id` to human; `turn_no=1`, `turn_in_progress=false`.
   - Persist in a single transaction.
   - Build and return `GameStateDto` via `IGameStateService.BuildAsync(gameId)`.
-- Idempotency: if `Idempotency-Key` present, use `IIdempotencyStore` to dedupe and return original response.
+- Idempotency: if `X-Tenx-Idempotency-Key` present, use `IIdempotencyStore` to dedupe and return original response.

 ## 6. Security Considerations
 - Authentication required; `Authenticated` policy.